Glossary

 Mitigation Strategies

-Defending against prompt injection is challenging and an active area of research.
-Common mitigation approaches include:
+Defending against prompt injection is an ongoing challenge and an active area of research.
+No single method is completely effective, but a layered defense approach is recommended.

 • Input Sanitization: Filtering or modifying user inputs to remove or neutralize potential instructions.